DWU CONSULTING — AI RESEARCH

 Definition: The percentage of oversold flights where passengers were involuntarily denied boarding (bumped).
 This is distinct from voluntary denied boarding, where the airline offers compensation and passengers voluntarily give up their seats.

-Regulatory Context: Airlines are required to disclose involuntary denial rates publicly and to compensate denied passengers under DOT regulations (up to $750 depending on flight length).
-As overbooking rates fall, passenger exposure to involuntary denial has declined, which is positive for consumer experience.
+Regulatory Context: Airlines are required to disclose involuntary denial rates publicly and to compensate denied passengers under DOT regulations.
+As of 2024, compensation is up to 400% of the one-way fare, with a maximum of $1,550 for delays exceeding two hours (14 CFR §250.5).
+As overbooking rates fall, passenger exposure to involuntary denial has declined

 Consumer Complaints